jheske/orchid-sunroom-readme/README.md

 <a href="https://www.linkedin.com/pub/jill-heske/13/836/635">
                 <img src="https://static.licdn.com/scds/common/u/img/webpromo/btn_viewmy_160x33.png" width="160" height="33" border="0" alt="View Jill Heske's profile on LinkedIn"></a>

+This repository contains information about **OrchidSunroom**, an Android Material design app I am currently designing and implementing in Kotlin to help professional and amateur Orchid growers and enthusiasts catalog and manage their collections.

-## Synopsis
+## About Orchid Sunroom

  ![OrchidSunroom icon](https://github.com/jheske/orchid-sunroom/blob/master/app/src/main/res/mipmap-xhdpi/ic_launcher.png?raw=true)

-This repository contains information about **OrchidSunroom**, an Android Material design app I am currently designing and implementing in Kotlin to help professional and amateur Orchid growers and enthusiasts catalog and manage their collections.

 ## Beta Testers Needed!!##

-This app is not ready for general release to the Play Store.
-All apps undergo a beta testing phase before release to the general public.
-I am currently seeking beta testers to try out the app and report usability issues and bugs.
+Before release to the general public on the Play Store all apps undergo a beta testing phase.
+I am currently seeking beta testers to try out Orchid Sunroom and report usability issues and bugs.
 Beta testing will involve downloading the app from the Play Store (it will be restricted to testers only) and testing it out on a small subset of your collection.
 I am committed to providing a feature to reliably back up and restore your collection.
-However, during the testing phase it is entirely possible that when you install a newer version you will lose all the data you entered previously.
+However, during the testing phase it is entirely possible that when you install a newer version you will lose all the data you entered previously. **And, of course, Beta testers will receive the app and all future updates for free.**

 **The app is in active development and will undergo frequent bug fixes, changes and improvements.
 Please contact me with questions, comments, or if you are interested in a particular feature.**